Red Hot Chili Peppers: Vocals and instrumentation

 Drummer Smith blends rock with funk, mixing metal and jazz to his beats.
 Influences include Buddy Rich and John Bonham.
 He brought a different sound to Mother's Milk, playing tight and fast.
 In Blood Sugar Sex Magik, he displays greater power.
 He is recognized for his ghost notes, his beats and his fast right foot.
 MusicRadar put him in sixth place on their list of the "50 Greatest Drummers Of All Time".

-During their early career, the Chili Peppers would often perform nude, wearing only socks over their genitals; this became a part of their stage persona, and brought them early notoriety.
-They retired the tradition in 2000 as they approached their forties.
+During their early career, the Chili Peppers often performed nude, wearing only socks over their genitals; that became a part of their stage persona and brought them early notoriety.